 As soon as the University has confirmed that a significant emergency or dangerous situation exists, the University will, without delay and taking into account the safety of the community, determine the content of any message it will disseminate using its Emergency Notification System and initiate the notification system, unless issuing the notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 The Department of Public Safety and CIRMT personnel have received training in extreme emergencies and responding to critical incidents on campus.
 When an incident that causes an immediate threat to or dangerous condition for the campus occurs, the CIRMT will be activated and will report directly to the CIRMT Leader.

-If the University requires outside assistance, that assistance may be requested by the Chief of the Department of Public Safety from the Atlanta Police Department and/or the City of Atlanta Fire Rescue Department.
+If the University requires outside assistance, that assistance may be requested by the Chief of Police from the Atlanta Police Department and/or the City of Atlanta Fire Rescue Department.

-In certain circumstances, the Chief of the Department of Public Safety may request aid from other schools within the Atlanta University Center and/or state officials.
-A decision to use non-University resources to aid in an emergency will be made by the CIRMT Leader, the Chief of the Department of Public Safety or the President's Office.
+In certain circumstances, the Chief of Police may request aid from other schools within the Atlanta University Center and/or state officials.
+A decision to use non-University resources to aid in an emergency will be made by the CIRMT Leader, the Chief of Police or the President's Office.